Implementing fault-tolerant scenarios for NAT VMs

 Next hop

-value in the route table for thedemo
+value for thedemo

 How to delete the resources you created